 Ways To Add Balance

-Fortunately, there are some easy and some not-so-easy ways to increase the retirement savings of the lower-income partner.
+Fortunately, there are some easy ways to increase retirement savings for spouses who may not earn as much.

 Second, if the lower-earning partner has a job, sign up for any employer-sponsored retirement savings plan and focus on saving within this account.
 When job-hunting, give priority to jobs where the company offers 401(k) or 403(b) participation for part-time employees, and more priority to those who provide company matching funds for contributions.
-Be sure to check the eligibility requirements, such as how long you have to be employed and how many hours you have to work, so that you can make a good comparison.
+Be sure to check the eligibility requirements so you can make a good comparison.
+This may include how long you have to work before you can contribute.

-Even that $9 per hour Starbucks job can boost your retirement a lot if you are able to contribute a significant portion of your pay and take advantage of the 4% (sometimes 6%) company match.
+Even that $13 per hour Starbucks job can boost your retirement a lot if you are able to contribute a significant portion of your pay and take advantage of the company match.

 The third, and more complicated, way to is to start a small business and open a SEP, Simple, or Solo 401(k) account.
 These accounts usually have much higher contribution limits than employer-sponsored plans, which allows you to grow your savings more quickly.
 However, you’ll have to create some sort of self-employment income (even home party plans county) and then set up an account.
 Your bank, credit union, or investment institution should be able to help you choose the right account, establish it, and make funding arrangements.